Cool the City Back to School Bash event Saturday

 JACKSON, Miss.
-(WJTV)- Give Outrageously (also known as GO) announced they will host Cool the City: Back to School Bash at the old Kroger in south Jackson located at 3520 Terry Road this Saturday.
+(WJTV) – Give Outrageously (also known as GO) announced they will host Cool the City: Back to School Bash at the old Kroger in south Jackson located at 3520 Terry Road on Saturday, July 31.

 The event will provide an opportunity for those in the community to enjoy cool treats, free lunch, and backpacks stuffed with school supplies for local youth.